 Potato, Leek, and Mushroom Gratin

 "I live to eat, and I do think holidays should be decadent," admits Erin Hess.
-Great argument for this cream- and cheese-rich potato-shiitake gratin.
+Great argument for this vegetarian Thanksgiving recipe for a cream- and cheese-rich potato-shiitake gratin.

 SIDE DISH RUNNER-UP

 Poached Pear, Macadamia, and Spinach Salad with Goat Cheese

 The McDonald family loves wine-poached pears for dessert.
 With a can of honey-roasted macadamias on hand from a recent trip to Hawaii, plus some tangy goat cheese and spinach, Carole McDonald decided to put the usual dessert in a salad.